NelisW/my3D-Trium/building/Trium-build.md

 - Loosen the six M6 screws and nuts, leaving some space between the frame and the nut.
 The channels on the side of the tower must slide in between the Bottom Plate frame and the nut.
 The nut must end up in the channel.
 - Place the Bottom Plate top-side up and slide each tower into an edge.
 Move the tower until the M6 nut aligns with the channel on the side of the tower and slide into the channel.
 The nut should be fully 'captured' in  the channel, preventing it to rotate.
 - Once the nut is captured in the channel force the tower as far down as it will go.
 Tighten the screw sufficiently well that the tower will not fall out when handling.
-Final tighening will only be done later.
+Final tightening will only be done later.
 - Repeat with the remaining towers, fixing to the Bottom Plate.

 <img src="images/tower-mounting-nut.jpg" width=500>